Little-Apple-Cyborgs-5968/swervebase/README.md

 - Implement a custom dashboard.
 (FOR PID TWEAKING)
 - work on simulation (physics.py)
 - Get swerve to work lol
+- I think the code is for PWM Motor Controllers but these are CAN based

 ### Code Structure (TODO: Convert to this)